LexusCarton/LexusCarton/README.md

 - 👋 Hi, I’m @LexusCarton
-- 👀 I’m interested in ...
-Machine learning and data forcasting.
+- 👀 I’m interested in machine learning and data forecasting.
-- 🌱 I’m currently learning ...
-Business and management science.
+- 🌱 I’m currently learning business engineering and management science.
-- 📫 How to reach me ...
-Look at my LinkedIn, and I have contact information there
+- 📫 How to reach me though my LinkedIn.
+I have contact information there

 <!---
 LexusCarton/LexusCarton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.